voder-ai/create-fastify-ts/docs/development-setup.md

 - Validate and sanitize all external input, especially as upcoming features introduce file upload endpoints and richer request payloads.
 Assume client input is untrusted.
 - Treat security warnings from npm, GitHub, or other tooling (e.g., Dependabot alerts) as defects that must be triaged and addressed, not as optional advice.

-The CI/CD pipeline does not yet run dedicated security scanners beyond dependency and tooling checks.
-Future additions (such as static analysis or vulnerability scanning steps) should maintain the pipeline’s speed and reliability so that continuous deployment remains practical.
+The CI/CD pipeline now includes a dedicated dependency vulnerability audit step using `npm audit --production --audit-level=high`, and a non-blocking `dry-aged-deps` freshness report that highlights stale dependencies without failing the build.
+For details on how these checks are wired into the pipeline and how to interpret their output, see `docs/decisions/0015-dependency-security-scanning-in-ci.accepted.md`.

 ## Fastify Server Stub